List of GetBackers characters: Kazuki Fuuchouin

 It is later revealed that the enemy clan, the Kokuchouin, destroyed Kazuki's clan.
 Kazuki is usually an ally of the GetBackers, due to his friendship with Ginji.
-He and Ban tolerate each other, but are not close.
+He and Ban tolerate each other, but they are not close.
 Kazuki is also the most notably feminine character among the males.
 He also has strong ties to one of their former enemies, namely Juubei, because they had been friends in the past.
 In the end of the manga reveals that the GB world is an AI simulation with Infinity Tower as its conduit, explaining the superpowers the characters have.